WesleyAldridge/European-Union-Interactive-Map/README.md

-# An interactive map of the European Union made in Java for Processing.
+# An interactive map of the European Union (and the UK) made in Java for Processing.

 A simple program which displays a map of the EU (plus the UK) with interactive data displays for population, percent internet users, obesity rates, and percentage of German speakers for each country.